microsoft/PSRule/docs/commands/PSRule/en-US/New-PSRuleOption.md

 Configures a custom function to use to bind TargetType of an object.

-For more information on PSRule options see about_PSRule_Options.
+For more information on PSRule options see about_PSRule_Baseline.

 ```yaml
 Type: BindTargetName[]